mgfarmer/openscad_tray_generator/README.md

 But there is more.
 So much more!

+To be continued.....

 ## Printing Your Trays

 This is mostly up to you.
-You know your printer and how to make it print well.
+You know your printer and how to make it print well (hopefully).
 But I very highly recommend printing with supports if you are printing stackable trays.
 Stackable trays have a recessed edge at the bottom with a 90 degree corner.
 If you don't print with supports, your edged will sag and the trays will not stack nicely.